-- All healthy, trained dogs over eighteen (18) months of age are eligible to compete in NADAC agility trials.
+- All healthy, trained dogs over eighteen (18) months of age are eligible to compete in NADAC agility trials in the Novice, Open and Elite Levels.
 There is no leeway in the dog's age.
-The dog MUST be a minimum of eighteen months old on the day of the trial in which the dog is to compete. - Dogs must be registered with NADAC prior to competing in a NADAC sanctioned trial.
+The dog MUST be a minimum of eighteen months old on the day of the trial in which the dog is to compete.
+As of June 1, 2021, all dogs over 15 months of age are eligible to compete in the Intro Level.
+If Intro level titles are earned, they may not compete in a higher level until the dog is 18 months or older. - Dogs must be registered with NADAC prior to competing in a NADAC sanctioned trial.
 Refer to the section: Registering a dog with NADAC below. - Bitches in heat, lame, or blind dogs are ineligible for entry, as is any dog with a deformity that may cause a judge to not be able to reasonably assess the dog's ability to function and perform agility obstacles safely in a manner that is in the best interest, health, and welfare of the dog. - Any dog that demonstrates aggression towards any person or any dog, whether inside or outside the ring, must be excused from the agility trial. - Any dog that the judge feels is not under handler control or cannot perform all obstacles in a safe manner must be excused from the agility trial. - All NADAC agility trials shall be open to purebred and mixed breed dogs. - Any dog that has not previously entered a NADAC trial must begin all classes at the Intro or Novice level.